echeran/smile-of-murugan/webbook/chapter05.md

-for the chief of the mountain-tribe, so that this in itself provides the clue for the *tiṇai*; second, among the birds and beasts and insects, we have, implicitly, the bees, in the sphere of flora we have the *kuṟiňci* flower, and honey which stands for the bees, being the typical conventional apparatus of the "mountain-poetry".
+for the chief of the mountain-tribe, so that this in itself provides the clue for the *tiṇai*; second, among the birds and beasts and insects, we have, implicitly, the bees, in the sphere of flora we have the *kuṟiñci* flower, and honey which stands for the bees, being the typical conventional apparatus of the "mountain-poetry".
 The *uripporuḷ* or the psychological essence is represented by the word *naṭpu* "love".
-According to some commentaries, the attributes *karuṅkōl* "black-stalked" and *peruntēn* "rich honey" belong to so-called *iṟaicci* or suggestion (or inference) in form of some additional material, as qualifier or adjunct to some basic concept: the *kuṟiňci* flowers with black stalks stand for the woman in love; the bees gathering honey from these flowers are supposed to stand for the man's action of gathering sweetness from the pleasure of the lover's union.
+According to some commentaries, the attributes *karuṅkōl* "black-stalked" and *peruntēn* "rich honey" belong to so-called *iṟaicci* or suggestion (or inference) in form of some additional material, as qualifier or adjunct to some basic concept: the *kuṟiñci* flowers with black stalks stand for the woman in love; the bees gathering honey from these flowers are supposed to stand for the man's action of gathering sweetness from the pleasure of the lover's union.
 As in the previous poem, the comparison is explicit,